lzenner/themed_tweaks/README.md

 * SoD             - Add confrontation with Bence and Corwin over Bence bedding Skie
 * SoD             - Speed up the elevator in hell
 * SoD             - Speed up the prison/trial scenes
+* SoD/BG2EE       - Fix cut scenes that rearrange the group
 * BG2EE           - Distribute group's possessions from the beginning of BG2 to stores in Athkatla - might have to be EET only
 * BG2EE           - Remove cut scenes that the PC shouldn't be privy to
 * BG2EE           - Add dreams about Irenicus that have been removed from SoD